OpenTechSchool-Leipzig/poll_app/README.md

   };
 ```

-to savely store these credentials

-create a file which is named .env.local to the root folder of the project and add the following lines.
+to savely store these credentials create a file that is named .env.local in the root folder of the project and add the following lines.

 ```
 VUE_APP_FIREBASE_API_KEY = 'your apiKey'